migmolrod/browser-dashboard-pwa/docs/blog/2025-10-12-requirements/index.md

 ### Generative AI as a helper

-I started by creating an initial version of the whole SRD (Software Requirements Document) with the help of generative AI.
+I started by creating an initial version of the whole SRS (Software Requirements Specification) with the help of generative AI.
 With that I got a very basic structure of the document very quickly, that I then needed to review and refine — adding, removing or editing some details — both manually and also with the help of generative AI.

 The initial prompt was this: